 What was my first community physio appointment like?

-As it was only my first appointment, it was mostly about the physios getting to know me – things like what I usually spend my time doing and what I did before I got sick two years ago (see ‘My life so far’ for more about that).
+As it was only my first appointment, it was mostly about the physios getting to know me – things like what I usually spend my time doing and what I did before I got sick two years ago.
 We talked about how the doctors now think I have hypermobile Ehlers-Danlos Syndrome and dysautonomia, and what that means in regard to what they can do for me.

 Did they do any exams?

 The physios spent a lot of time doing the exams.
 One of the physios spent more time doing this than the other, as she is the one that will continue to see me.
 They spent a lot of time assessing my muscles and joints and came to the conclusion that I am definitely hypermobile.
 I had a Beighton score of 7!
 (If you don’t know what the Beighton scale is, or need more information, please read this post by the Ehlers-Danlos Society.)